Crawford Productions

 Crawford Productions is an Australian former media production house, now primarily involved in distribution and licensing.
 It focused on the radio and television industries.

-Founded in Melbourne, Victoria in 1945 by Hector Crawford and his sister, actor and voice artist Dorothy Crawford, the company, also known as Crawfords Australia, is now a subsidiary of the WIN Corporation.
+Founded in Melbourne, Victoria in 1945 by Hector Crawford and his sister, actress and voice-over artist Dorothy Crawford, the company, also known as Crawfords Australia, is now a subsidiary of the WIN Corporation.

 The company has been defunct as a production house since 2002, and it now markets DVDs of it former programs.